tagion/tagion.github.io/src/lib/content/privacy-policy.md

 We store your personal data as long as it is necessary for the purposes mentioned:

 We store your general personal data for up to two years from the date on which we registered your visit to our website.
 We store your personal data as long as you have consented to receive marketing material from us, including our newsletter and company announcements.
-We erase your data within six months from the date on which you unsubscribe receipt of marketing material, newsletters, company announcements and other information about I25S.
+We erase your data within six months from the date on which you unsubscribe receipt of marketing material, newsletters, company announcements and other information about DECARD.
 We store your personal data for the duration of our business relationship with you.

 #### 4. Receivers Of Your Personal Data

-Depending on the circumstances, I25S may share your data with:
+Depending on the circumstances, DECARD may share your data with:

 Suppliers, including IT suppliers, support, suppliers of goods and financial institutions, cooperating with us.
 Public authorities.